devleaks/followthegreens/docs/index.md

 # Rationale for Release 2

-After reading this paper (https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I found it amusing to incorporate their suggested model into FtG.
+After reading this paper (https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I found it amusing to incorporate their model and suggestions into FtG.

-Please notice their « overhype » with 4D trajectories🤣.
+Please notice their « overhype » with _4D_ trajectories 🤣.

 FtG 1 is 2D (latitude and longitude guidance on the ground...), FtG 2 adds time information, that’s just a third dimension.
 FtG won’t ask you to fly to your holding position.
 (🤔 we may here have a definite path for improvement in a future release.)